Zuzah/test_data_for_stuff/README.md

 3. app/services/mapping.py (MappingService): The core business engine.
 It streams large files in low-memory chunks to keep cloud footprints small, strips dirty whitespace, standardizes datetimes to match reporting export constraints, and applies explicit field quoting rules.

+## How to Find/Verify API Credentials inside the Fenergo UI Platform
+If the authentication script continues to encounter an error, your local developer keys may have expired or need to be whitelisted for the correct reporting API scopes.
+Follow these steps within the Fenergo platform to verify or generate a clean pair:

+Log In to Your Tenant Portal: Navigate to your environment portal (e.g., your bank's Fenergo SaaS gateway landing page) using your corporate credentials.

+Access Admin Configuration Settings: Locate the gear icon on the top right header pane or navigation panel and select Setup / Administration Console.

+Navigate to Identity & Access Management (IAM): In the left navigation menu layout pane, look under security groupings or integration layers and open Auth Providers / API Credentials / Connected Apps.

+Locate or Create Your Client Credentials Entry: Find the service account identifier mapping to your reporting utility team (e.g., gco-reporting-platform).
+If none exists, click Create New Client Credentials.

+Verify Allowed Permissions Scopes: Ensure your client registration profile has the explicit permission scope checked: fenergo.api.read or advanced_reporting.read.
+If this scope is missing from the client registration, the auth server will return an error when you try to connect.

+Regenerate & Update .env: Copy the active Client ID and click Regenerate Secret to capture the text token.
+Open your local uncommitted .env configuration file immediately and paste the keys in place.

 ```bash